PCSX2/pcsx2-net-www/docs/post/controllers.md

 ## Mapping the buttons

-To start mapping your controller, you can first check if your controller is availale for automatic mapping by clicking on the "Automatic Mapping" button on the top right.
+To start mapping your controller, you can first check if your controller is available for automatic mapping by clicking on the "Automatic Mapping" button on the top right.
 If automatic mapping is not available, you will have to map the buttons to your controller manually.

 :::caution
 Automatic Mapping is not available for controllers using the DInput source.